genuinegreg/homepage/articles/a-neat-nodejs-rest-api.md

 }
 ```

-Rest-api v0.0.0 is finiched, let's test it (badly)
+Rest-api v0.0.0 is finished, let's test it (badly)
 -------------------

 We should test a real project with `mocha` for example.